 2.1 Nutritional Content

-• Vitamin E: An antioxidant that protects cells from oxidative stress.
+- Vitamin E: An antioxidant that shields cells from damage.

 2.2 Preventive Health